Halloween: Resurrection: Plot

 Donna and Jim discover a wall filled with fake corpses and realize that the show is a setup, before the former is killed by Michael.
 At the party, Deckard and other partygoers witness the murder; only Deckard realizes that it was real.
 Meanwhile, Freddie enters the house dressed as Michael in order to scare the competitors.
 He is followed by the real Michael, whom he mistakes for Charlie and shoos out of the house towards the garage where Nora is.
 When Rudy, Sara, and Jim find Freddie in the Michael costume, he reveals the scheme to them and begs them to cooperate, telling them that they will all be paid well if the show works out.
 After Freddie leaves, the trio decides to gather up the rest and leave.
 Jen discovers Bill's corpse, and Michael decapitates her in front of Rudy, Sara, and Jim, who soon realize that it isn't Freddie.
 Michael proceeds to kill Jim and Rudy before chasing Sara upstairs.

 Locking herself in a bedroom, Sara begs Deckard to help her.
-As the other partygoers realize that all the murders are real, Deckard begins to message Michael's locations to Sarah to help her avoid him.
+As the other partygoers realize that all the murders are real, Deckard begins to message Michael's locations to Sara to help her avoid him.
 Sara runs into Freddie just as Michael finds them and stabs the latter.
 Sara runs into the tunnels and finds an exit leading to the garage, where she discovers Nora's body (Note: Nora's death is featured as a deleted scene in home media releases of the film.).
 Michael again arrives and attacks Sara, but a still-living Freddie finds them and fights Michael as an electrical fire starts in the garage.
 After electrocuting Michael, Freddie carries Sara to safety, leaving Michael to die in the burning garage.
 Later, Freddie and Sara are interviewed by the local news, during which Sara thanks Deckard for saving her life and Freddie assaults the reporter.
 Meanwhile, Michael is presumed dead and his body is taken to the morgue.
 However, as the coroner prepares to examine his body, Michael suddenly awakens.